-These financial statements are presented in United States Dollars ("USD"), which is the Company's functional currency and also in Rial Omani ("RO").
+These financial statements are presented in United States Dollars ("USD"), which is the Company's functional currency and also in Rial Omani ("RO") for local regulatory requirements.
 The Omani Rial amounts, which are presented in these financial statements have been translated from the USD amounts at an exchange rate of USD 1 = RO 0.3845.
 All values are rounded to the nearest thousand (USD '000 and RO '000) except where otherwise indicated.